 What is behavioural interviewing?
 It is a fairly recent phenomenon but is quickly catching on certainly within multinational companies and more indigenous companies are beginning to use same.
-In simple terms it is based on the theory that past behaviour is a strong prediction of future behaviour.
+In simple terms, it is based on the theory that past behaviour is a strong predictor of future behaviour.
 Basically, an interviewer asks specific questions seeking information about a candidate’s skills, character and performance, based on examples of past behaviour.
 This form of interviewing can lead to successful hiring at every job level, by identifying the behavioural competencies that can lead to success in an organization’s culture.
 According to Michelle Murphy Regional Manager of Collins McNicholas Galway, behavioural interviewing can be very beneficial to an organisation.

 “By using this form of assessment, and creating pre-interview screening methodologies, a company can save time and costs in the long-term by hiring the right person for your organisation.
 Behavioural interviewing is becoming more popular than asking routine standard questions getting the candidate to discuss work realities rather than notions or suppositions.”

 The benefits of undertaking a behavioural style interview include: